Contegix/ossec-formula/README.rst

 ``ossec``
 --------

-Installs depends on the atomic repo formula.
-Connects to OSSEC server.
+Install OSSEC agent and connect to OSSEC server.